What’s The Difference Between QuickBooks Online & Desktop?

 The online version of QuickBooks is much easier to use than the desktop version.

 One of the most common complaints about QuickBooks Desktop is its steep learning curve.
 Accountants often find QuickBooks Pro and Premier to be more traditional easier to use, but you don’t have to be an accountant or professional bookkeeper to learn QuickBooks Online.
+Granted, you don’t have to be an accountant to learn QuickBooks Desktop either, but if you are new to accounting, you will need a lot of time to learn the program.

 Customer Service & Support